-Additionally, in the FY2019 national budget, the Saudi government has allocated $7 billion for the development of renewable energy projects, added the study titled "Saudi Arabia Solar Panel Market (2018-2024)" from 6Wresearch, a global market research and consulting firm.
+Additionally, in the FY2019 national budget, the Saudi government has allocated $7 billion for the development of renewable energy projects, added the study titled "Saudi Arabia Solar Panel Market (2018-2024)" from 6Wresearch, global market research and consulting firm.

 This significant spending on renewable energy projects would also drive the growth of the solar panel market in Saudi Arabia during the forecast period.